AI in social and health services

 Automation has already been able to replace some of this work.
 For example, transcribing dictation no longer requires the current number of staff.
 AI can take this further and, in the future, patient information could be automatically entered into healthcare systems.

-The projects will gather experiences of implementing AI solutions in social and health services and, to some extent, of their use.
-The projects will end in the summer of 2024.
+The projects gathered experiences of implementing AI solutions in social and health services and, to some extent, of their use.
+The projects ended in December 2024.

 Project implemented by: